 Build a completely transparent model of the centrifugal pump and stock tank.
 See Figure 2 for an example.
-A transparent container was ordered on 6/10/2011.
+A transparent container is available for your use.
 A new design for the pumping system is needed.
 An analysis of the pumping system is available in a Mathcad worksheet on the stock tank mixing wiki page.
 Design a better system to hold the bottom of the pump centered in the tank and to allow the high density solution to enter the vertical pipe.
+Devise a pumping system that can easily be installed in a 55 gallon drum.
+The pumping system must be stable and held in place both at the bottom of the tank and near the top of the tank.
+Verify using the experimental model that the analysis in the analytical model is correct.
+If the analytical model is incorrect, determine the best pipe sizes for the centrifugal pump and calculate the time required to mix the contents of a 55 gallon drum.